 The preservation of trees and vegetation within the City is managed by the Vegetation Management Code from the City Plan.
-This code seeks to protect and manage assessable vegetation located on private, freehold land, to facilitate sustainable development of the City and ensure the protection of the Gold Coast's biodiversity and ecological values, landscape character and amenity.
+This code seeks to protect and manage assessable vegetation located on private, freehold land, to facilitate sustainable development of the city and ensure the protection of the Gold Coast's biodiversity and ecological values, landscape character and amenity.

-There are a number of checks that will need to be conducted to gauge the health of the tree on both private and public land before determining if damage or other action is appropriate.
+There are a number of checks to be conducted to gauge the health of the tree on both private and public land before determining if damage or other action is appropriate.
 Remember the removal of a tree will not be permitted simply because it drops leaves or twigs, or is a particular species.

 A simple checklist can be completed to determine if an approval is required for removing a tree on your property.

 Report the unlawful removal of trees (a tree breach) on private or public property by completing our online form.
-(Note: If the tree breach is occurring now, please call Council as soon as possible on 07 5667 5991).
+(Note: If the tree breach is occurring now, please call us as soon as possible on 07 5667 5991).